 Please call our office at 650-329-3990 or email at firstname.lastname@example.org if you have any questions.

 We can relate.
 PiE volunteers are all parents and we face the same issues.
 This is one of the most expensive areas in which to live, work and raise kids.
 The cost of providing an excellent, well-rounded education for our kids has gone up everywhere.
 We understand that families give in many ways and to many causes.
 Every gift to PiE makes an impact for all of our students by ensuring additional staff is on campus to help our kids during every school day.
 We welcome and encourage gifts of any and all levels.
 We’d love to have as much of the whole community as possible supporting all of our students.

 Questions about Taxes and California School Funding 101

 A public education may be free, but an excellent education is not.
 Parents, schools, community donors, and PiE must work together to strengthen our schools.

-The Parcel Tax that was renewed through Measure A in May 2015 maintains some of the core funding lost in recent years, however it primarily goes toward salaries, building maintenance, and administration.
-The Parcel Tax provides $15 million annually, but it does not provide for the extras—support and enrichment—that we all expect from a 21st century education for our children.
+The Parcel Tax that was renewed through Measure A in May 2015, and will again be on the ballot in 2020 or 2021, maintains some of the core funding lost in recent years, however it primarily goes toward salaries, building maintenance, and administration.
+The Parcel Tax provides $15.2 million annually, but it does not provide for the extras—support and enrichment—that we all expect from a 21st century education for our children.

 An important distinction is that the Parcel Tax is designated for particular uses as decided by the District and Board of Education.
 PiE funding gives individual principals discretionary funding and the flexibility to spend on additional staff and programs needed for their specific school site.